 Usage-Based Insurance (UBI) is a recent innovation by auto insurers that more closely aligns driving behaviors with premium rates for auto insurance.
-Mileage and driving behaviors are tracked using odometer readings or in-vehicle telecommunication devices (telematics) that are usually self-installed into a special vehicle port.
-The basic idea of telematic auto insurance is that a driver's behavior is monitored directly while the person drives.
+Mileage and driving behaviors are tracked using odometer readings or in-vehicle telecommunication devices (telematics) that are usually self-installed into a special vehicle port or already integrated in original equipment installed by car manufactures.
+The basic idea of telematics auto insurance is that a driver's behavior is monitored directly while the person drives.
 These telematics devices measure a number of elements of interest to underwriters: miles driven; time of day; where the vehicle is driven (GPS); rapid acceleration; hard breaking; hard cornering; and air bag deployment.
+The level of data collected generally reflects the telematics technology employed and the policyholders’ willingness to share personal data.
 The insurance company then assesses the data and charges insurance premiums accordingly.
 For example, a driver who drives long distance at high speed will be charged a higher rate than a driver who drives short distances at slower speeds.
 With UBI, premiums are collected using a variety of methods, including utilizing the gas pump, debit accounts, direct billing and smart card systems.

 The first UBI programs began to surface in the U.S. about a decade ago, when Progressive Insurance Company and General Motors Assurance Company (GMAC) began to offer mileage-linked discounts through combined GPS technology and cellular systems that tracked miles driven.
 These discounts were (and still are) often combined with ancillary benefits like roadside assistance and vehicle theft recovery.
 Recent accelerations in technology have increased the effectiveness and cost of using telematics, enabling insurers to capture not just how many miles people drive, but how and when they drive too.
 The result has been the growth of several UBI variations, including Pay-As-You-Drive (PAYD), Pay-How-You-Drive (PHYD), Pay-As-You-Go, and Distance-Based Insurance.